 “Creepy, well-played, smart and original – Blood Conscious is a breath of fresh air in the well-known genre of cabin horror that takes paths you might not expect.
 A little gem that comes in the wake of films such as Get Out (2017) and Us (2019)… Blood Conscious is an impressive, mature feature film debut from director Timothy Covell, who right from the get-go throws us a curveball with this gripping horror-thriller.”

-In the USA, Blood Conscious will be released by Dark Sky Films theatrically in select locations and on Digital/VOD platforms on August 20, 2021.
+In the USA, Blood Conscious was released by Dark Sky Films theatrically in select locations and on Digital/VOD platforms on August 20, 2021.

 Cast and characters: